 Keshav R. Murugesh was appointed as our Group Chief Executive Officer and director in February 2010.
-Mr. Murugesh is based out of Mumbai.
-Prior to joining WNS, Mr. Murugesh was the Chief Executive Officer of Syntel Inc., a Nasdaq-listed information technology company.
+Mr. Murugesh is based out of UK since March 18, 2022.
+Prior to joining WNS, Mr. Murugesh was the Chief Executive Officer of Syntel Inc., a Nasdaqlisted information technology company.
 He holds a Bachelor of Commerce degree and is a Fellow of The Institute of Chartered Accountants of India.
 Prior to Syntel, he worked in various capacities with ITC Limited, an affiliate of BAT Plc. between 1989 and 2002.
 Presently, he is an Executive Council member of the National Association of Software and Service Companies ("NASSCOM").
-Previously, he held the position of Chairman and a Director at the Data Security Council of India, a not-for-profit, industry body on data protection in India set up by NASSCOM (from 2019 to 2020) and Vice-Chairman of the Executive Council of NASSCOM.
-He was the Chairman of the Audit Committee of NASSCOM (from 2017 to 2018) of which he stepped off on being elected Vice Chairman and the Honorary Chairman of The Confederation of Indian Industry - Western India's Education Committee (from 2017 to 2018).
+He is also a Charter Member of the Board of Trustees for TiE Mumbai, which is a non-profit organisation focusing on fostering entrepreneurship though mentoring, networking, funding and incubation and a member on advisory board of Atlas Skilltech University, a self-financed academic university.
+Previously, he held the position of Chairman and a Director at the Data Security Council of India, a not-for-profit, industry body on data protection in India set up by NASSCOM (from 2019 to2020) and Vice-Chairman of the Executive Council of NASSCOM.
+He was the Chairman of the Audit Committee of NASSCOM (from 2017 to 2018) of which he stepped off on being elected Vice Chairman and the Honorary Chairman of The Confederation of Indian Industry - Western India's Education Committee (from 2017-to 2018).
 He has also served as a former chairman of the BPM Council at NASSCOM.
 NASSCOM is the industry association for the IT-BPM sector in India.
-He is on the Board of WNS Cares Foundation, a company that focuses on sustainability initiatives.
+He is on the Board of WNS Cares Foundation, a company that focuses on WNS's CSR arm and sustainability initiatives.
 He was the Chairman of SIFE (Students in Free Enterprise) India, which is a global organization involved in educational outreach projects in partnership with businesses across the globe, from 2005 to 2011.
-The business address of Mr. Murugesh is Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli West, Mumbai 400079, India.
+The business address of Mr. Murugesh is Malta House, 36-38 Piccadilly, W1J ODP, London, United Kingdom.

 Michael Menezes was appointed to our Board of Directors in January 2014.
-Mr. Menezes presently serves as the advisor to Fairfax India and also as an Executive-in-Residence to the Master of Business Administration students at Ryerson University in Toronto on a voluntary basis.
+Mr. Menezes presently serves as an Executive-in-Residence to the Master of Business Administration students at Ryerson University in Toronto on a voluntary basis.
 He is the President of Acumentor Inc. a sole proprietary business engaged in providing consulting and other services.
-Most recently, he was the special advisor to the Continental Bank of Canada.
-He was also Chief Financial Officer, Technology, Operations and Corporate Group at Bank of Montreal from 2000 to 2012.
-Mr. Menezes has over two decades of global exposure, both as Chief Executive Officer and Chief Financial Officer in the Financial Services, Consumer Goods and Agri-business sectors.
-In his previous stints, he has been the Chief Financial Officer for ONIC (Holding), Chief Executive Officer of ITC Agro Tech Ltd., India, apart from holding various senior finance roles at ITC Ltd. in India.
-Mr. Menezes received a Bachelor of Arts Degree in Economics from University of Delhi, India, a Master's degree in Economics from London School of Economics, UK and qualified as a Member of the Institute of Chartered Accountants of India.
+Most recently, he was the special advisor to the Continental Bank of Canada and an advisor to Fairfax India.
+He was also Chief Financial Officer, Technology, Operations and Corporate Group at Bank of Montreal from 2000 to 2012.Mr.
+Menezes has over two decades of global exposure, both as Chief Executive Officer and Chief Financial Officer in the Financial Services, Consumer Goods and Agri-business sectors.
+In his previous stints, he has been the Chief Financial Officer for ONIC (Holding), Chief Executive Officer of ITC Agro Tech Ltd., India apart from holding various senior finance roles at ITC Ltd in India.
+Mr. Menezes received a Bachelor of Arts Degree in Economics from University of Delhi, India, a Master's degree in Economics from London School of Economics, UK and also qualified as a Member of the Institute of Chartered Accountants of India.
 The business address of Mr. Menezes is LPH 02, Landmark 2, 7825 Bayview Avenue, Thornhill, Ontario, Canada, L3T 7N2.